esensi/model/readme.md

 - as magic method calls such as `Post::find($id)->comments()->all()`
 - as magic attribute calls such as `Post::find($id)->author`

 Like all the traits, it is self-contained and can be used individually.
-Using this trait does require a few extra changes to the actual model which makes this trait's use a better fitted for a base model like [Esensi\Model\Model](https://github.com/esensi/model/blob/master/src/Model.php).
+Be aware, however, that using this trait does overload the magic `__call()` and `__get()` methods of the model (see [Esensi\Model\Model](https://github.com/esensi/model/blob/master/src/Model.php) source code for how to deal with overloading conflicts).
 Special credit goes to [Phillip Brown](https://github.com/phillipbrown) and his [Philipbrown/Magniloquent Laravel package](https://github.com/philipbrown/magniloquent) which inspired this trait.

 ### Using Simplified Relationships